Include it when

 Frameworks and runtime toolkits

-These are not raw model providers and they are not usually full end-user products.
-They are developer toolkits for building the middle of the stack: prompts, tools, retrieval, loops, graphs, state, and evaluation hooks.
+These are not raw model providers, and they are usually not full end-user products either.
+They are developer toolkits for the middle of the stack: prompts, tools, retrieval, loops, graphs, state, and evaluation hooks.

 Best thought of as a framework layer for model calls, prompts, retrieval, tool use, and agent-style application wiring.